 Speak, Memory – Norman Music Festival

-1. For those unfamiliar, how would you describe yourselves and your music?
+1. To get people to know you, how would you describe yourself and your music?

 2. What song would you like a person who hasn’t heard your music listen to first?

 Tim: “Selfish” has always been a song I introduce to people first if they haven’t heard us before.
 It’s accessible sounding yet a fairly complex song that attracts different crowds.

 Cody: “Splenetic” is a great song to dive into to get a feel for Speak, Memory.
 It’s quick, it’s upbeat, and overall a fun song.
 It makes for a good “sample” of what we’re all about.